-At the gene level, there were 2,189, 1,848, and 823 potential gene pairs in Da-Ae, Darmor-bzh, and Tapidor where the C subgenome gene was a copy of the A subgenome gene.
-Conversely, there were 1,815, 1,666, and 666 potential gene pairs where the A subgenome gene was a copy of the C subgenome gene.
+At the gene level, there were 2,303, 3,111, and 2,269 potential gene pairs in Da-Ae, Darmor-bzh v10, and ZS11 where the C subgenome gene was a copy of the A subgenome gene.
+Conversely, there were 1,573, 1,310, and 1,426 potential gene pairs where the A subgenome gene was a copy of the C subgenome gene.
 To further validate these candidates, homoeologous exchange candidate gene pairs were next filtered based on their genomic sequencing coverage.
 If a C to A conversion has taken place, the expected average coverage ratio between orthologs should be 3:1 or greater when mapping reads to an in silico combined B. rapa + B. oleracea reference genome and should be 1:1 between homoeologs in the B. napus genome.
 Thus, a candidate exchange gene pair was retained if the ratio of coverage between the B. rapa and B. oleracea orthologs was at least 2.5 and the ratio of coverage between the two B. napus homeologs was between 0.5 and 1.5.
-After filtering, 234, 137, and 80 gene pairs remained in the C converted to A case, and 123, 150, and 31 in the A converted to C case for Da-Ae, Darmor-bzh, and Tapidor, respectively.
-Between the three B. napus genomes, only six C to A and one A to C gene conversions were shared (Figure 8).
-Interestingly, there was only one B. rapa to B. oleracea gene pair that showed opposite conversions between the Da-Ae and Darmor-bzh genome, where an A to C conversion took place in Da-Ae and a C to A conversion took place in Darmor-bzh.
+After filtering, 393, 219, and 178 gene pairs remained in the C converted to A case, and 142, 128, and 101 in the A converted to C case for Da-Ae, Darmor-bzh v10, and ZS11, respectively.
+Between the three B. napus genomes, only six C to A and one A to C gene conversions were shared (Figure 5)

 At the sequence level, homoeologous exchange was examined by looking at the coverage across the genome using the previously described alignments.
 In regions where homoeologous exchange has occurred, we would expect an increase in the coverage of reads mapped to the donor region and a decrease in the coverage of reads mapped to the recipient region in the in silico B .rapa + B. oleraceae combined genome.
 This is due to the in silico recipient region being replaced with the donor region in the B. napus genome.
 In the B. napus genome, there would be an equal increase in coverage for reads mapped to both homoeologous exchange regions since both regions will be identical, allowing reads to map to both regions equally well.
 We observed sites of possible homoeologous exchange on every chromosome in the B. napus genome in regions ranging from 100 Kb to greater than 1 Mb.
-There are several large regions that appear to have undergone homoeologous exchange in two or more B. napus genomes (Figure 9).
-At the same time, each B. napus genome appears to contain numerous smaller sites of homoeologous exchange that are unique to their genome (Figure 10).
+There are several large regions that appear to have undergone homoeologous exchange in two or more B. napus genomes (Figure 6).
+At the same time, each B. napus genome appears to contain numerous smaller sites of homoeologous exchange that are unique to their genome.

 Discussion

-Since the release of the first reference genome (Chalhoub et al. 2014)(Chalhoub et al. 2014), multiple research groups have released genome assemblies of different B. napus cultivars, analyzed homoeologous exchange, and identified quantitative trait loci (QTLs) related to key agricultural traits (Wang et al. 2015; Bayer et al. 2017; Samans et al. 2017; Stein et al. 2017; Song et al. 2020; Rousseau-Gueutin et al. 2020; Boideau et al. 2022) (Wang et al. 2015, 2016; Bayer et al. 2017; Samans et al. 2017; Stein et al. 2017; Song et al. 2020).
+Since the release of the first reference genome (Chalhoub et al. 2014), multiple research groups have released genome assemblies of different B. napus cultivars, analyzed homoeologous exchange, and identified quantitative trait loci (QTLs) related to key agricultural traits (Wang et al. 2015; Bayer et al. 2017; Samans et al. 2017; Stein et al. 2017; Song et al. 2020; Rousseau-Gueutin et al. 2020; Boideau et al. 2022).
 These efforts all contribute to untangling the genome biology of B. napus that will one day be combined to create a species-wide pangenome.